veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 #### Seasonal Campaigns

-One of our user acquisiton strategies was the implementation of full-screen in-app ads that would lead the Free Trial Users to the the Subscription screen, giving them the oportunity to activate their Premium account.
+Our user acquisition strategy used full-screen in-app ads to guide Free Trial users to the Subscription screen, offering them the opportunity to **activate a Premium account**.

 <a href="images/seasonal-campaigns-user-flow.png" class="lightbox">
   <img src="images/seasonal-campaigns-user-flow.png" alt="Mondly User Flow Seasonal Campaign">
 </a>
 <p class="photo-footnote">User conversion through in-app ads flow</p>

-Our strategy consisted in having a default layout version of the ad running for all free users, but we would adapt the layout of the screen accordingly to the seasonal sale.
-This made us create a template that we could adapt to the seasonal theme by adapting key elements like colors and imaginery.
+Our strategy used a default ad layout for all free users, which we then **customized for each seasonal sale**.
+This approach allowed us to create a flexible template, easily adapting key elements like colors and imagery to fit the seasonal theme.

 <a href="images/seasonal-campaigns-redesign.png" class="lightbox">
   <img src="images/seasonal-campaigns-redesign.png" alt="Mondly Seasonal Campaign">